Resummed predictions for hadronic Higgs boson decays: Results

-A peculiar feature is observed in the first bin, which contains the cross section below $\Tau_2^{\rm cut}$ and is positive.
-This is a consequence of the missing nonsingular corrections in \eq{2tilde}, which are included by the reweighting procedure.
+A peculiar feature is observed in the first bin of \fig{tau2validationgg}, which contains the cross section below $\Tau_2^{\rm cut}$ and is positive.
+This is again a consequence of the missing nonsingular corrections in \eq{2tilde}, which are included by the reweighting procedure.
 Since these are particularly large for this process, see \fig{nscum}, their effect is to change the sign of the cumulant below $\Tau_2^{\rm cut}$.

 We also observe somewhat larger effects on the spectrum due to hadronisation compared to the $b\bar{b}$ case, particularly in the peak region.
 The seemingly unusual behaviour at small $\Tau_2$ is a consequence of the already discussed shift of the spectrum after hadronisation resulting in a smearing of the first bin.
 We stress again that the small error bands reported are due to the lack of nonperturbative uncertainties.